jmiquis/ClassRoomExercises/README.md

-# 📚 Some random exercises from many different languages
+## 📚 Some random exercises from many different languages from my very beginning in developing
-Some of them looked really tricky back in time... and I think they are still right now!! 🤯
+Some of them looked really tricky back in time... and they are still right now!! 🤯